Sohel786-pixel/Table_Detection-by-CNN/README.md

 Test Class Loss: 0.0000
 Test Classification Accuracy: 1.0000

-## this perfect accuracy could be indicative of overfitting—especially if the model is achieving near-perfect results on the training set and not generalizing well to unseen data.
+# This perfect accuracy could be indicative of overfitting—especially if the model is achieving near-perfect results on the training set and not generalizing well to unseen data.